Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 evaluator.start_trial('your/path/to/config.yaml')
 ```

 Once it is done, you can see several files and folders created in your current directory.
 These files and folders contain all information about the evaluation results and the best RAG pipeline for your data.

 <p align="center">
 	<img src="./_static/project_folder_example.png" alt="Example of project folder structure">
 </p>

-The First thing you can see might be a folder named after number, which is 3 in the above image.
+The First thing you can see might be a folder named after a number, which is 3 in the above image.
 This is the trial folder that contains all results that you run above.
 The number is the trial number, and you can check when you run the evaluation at `trial.json` file.